spine-generic/spine-generic/docs/documentation.rst

 Contributors
 ------------

+:download:`../CONTRIBUTING.md`

 A list of contributors for the analysis pipeline is available `here <https://github.com/spine-generic/spine-generic/graphs/contributors>`__.
-If you would like to contribute to this project, please see:
+If you would like to contribute to this project, please see `contribution guidelines <_downloads/CONTRIBUTING.md>`__.

-.. include:: ../CONTRIBUTING.md